 The job also involves assisting with patient care in certain situations.
 While they may not provide medical treatment, ambulance drivers often help in loading and unloading patients, and they may assist emergency medical technicians in non-medical capacities during the transport process.
 Good physical fitness is essential, as the job can be physically demanding.

-A high school diploma or equivalent is usually required.
-Additional certification, such as Emergency Vehicle Operator Course (EVOC) and CPR certification, is also commonly needed.
-Training is often provided on the job.
+A high school diploma or equivalent is usually required, along with emergency driving training such as an Emergency Vehicle Operator Course (EVOC) and current CPR certification.
+Ambulance driving is most often performed by licensed paramedics or emergency medical responders, with additional training provided on the job by the employer or provincial health authority.

 Similarity is based on what people in the careers do, what they know, and what they are called.
 The process of establishing similarity lists is described in this white paper.